nanoservicesforge/docs/docs-app/docs/docs/building/kernel_and_contracts.md

 );
 ```

-This essentially binds the `TestContractHandler` struct to the contracts, therefore, we can now use the `TestContractHandler` struct to either serialise or deserialise the contracts.
-We can also pass the `TestContractHandler` struct into other macros to bind functions to the contracts for route handling or
+This essentially binds the `TestContractHandler` struct to the contracts; therefore, we can now use the `TestContractHandler` struct both for serialisation and deserialisation of the contracts.
-another macro for sending the contract over the network.
+We can also pass the `TestContractHandler` struct into macros that bind functions to the contracts for the purposes of route handling, or sending the contract over the network.

 Now that we have our kernel, we can explore the `core`.